Ninety percent (90%) of employers are seeking recent graduates with work experience. Get the experience with an INTERNSHIP!

 Professors can be invaluable in making internship connections.
 Students should ask their professors and/or academic advisor for potential internship sites.

 - To begin this process, plan to attend an Internship Orientation Session the semester prior to the semester you will be interning to receive the required paperwork for registering your internship for academic credit.
 There are typically 4 to 5 internship orientation sessions scheduled each semester.

-- Complete the Internship Orientation Session Form to designate which of the four on-line sessions you will be attending.
+- Complete the Internship Orientation Session Form to designate which of the two on-line sessions you will be attending.
 Sessions will be conducted through ZOOM, and students will be provided instructions for accessing the session upon registering for a session date.

 Complete Required Internship Paperwork